obestwalter/i3configger/README.md

 * notify when new config has been created and activated (using `notify-send`)
 * conditional building of config depending on settings
 * simple way to communicate settings to renderer
-* build config as one shot script
-* watch sources for changes and build automatically
+* build config as one shot script or watch for changes (foreground and daemon)
-* run as daemon or in foreground

 Some things are still in the air - see [notes](notes.md).